jbuchermn/newm/doc/look_and_feel.md

 # Look and feel

-At this point you are wondering how you can customize the appearance of applications in newm.
+At this point you're wondering how you can customize the appearance of applications in newm.
+Here's some help.
 ## GTK settings

 For this purpose, and for any command that does not need to remain listening, with newm we can write a function your config file that will be executed every time the newm configuration is restarted.
 The function is named `on_reconfigure`.